Falconry is defined as the taking of quarry, typically game birds, by the use of trained raptors.

 - Note: Before a falconry license is issued, the applicant’s raptor housing facilities and falconry equipment shall be inspected by a Game and Fish Department representative.

-- Any nonresident licensee who wishes to practice falconry in North Dakota must first register Nonresident Falconry Registration.pdf prior to participating.
+- Any nonresident licensee who wishes to practice falconry in North Dakota must first register using the online nonresident falconry registration form prior to participating.
 Nonresident licensees must also purchase all applicable nonresident hunting licenses.

 - Restrictions on Importation